meghnai/zotprof/README.txt

 -> Can delete and clear all cards
--> Even after creating multiple cards, can go back to a previous card and change the course for that professor, and it will recalculate averages
+-> Even after creating multiple cards, can go back to a previous card and change the course for that professor, and it will recalculate averages -> Cached course lists, ratings, and professor names to optimize the speed of calculation over time, using JSON files
+-> Previously searched for professors by any user will go into the cache, and appear in the searchbar dropdown.
+These cached professors will be suggested as the user types in the searchbar.